 As mentioned earlier, the 3-5 irons utilize two-piece metal-wood constructions which contribute to a lower center of gravity and increases the iron’s moment of inertia (MOI).

 This combination increases the forgiveness of longer irons and provides a high but penetrating ball flight.
-The Inverted Cone face technology that is standard in all TaylorMade clubs also provides faster ball speeds and more distance even on shots hit slightly off-center.
+The Inverted Cone face technology that is standard in all TaylorMade clubs also provides faster ball speeds and more distance even on shots hit slightly off-center, click to find more about inverted face technology.

 Two New Design Features To Debut In Taylormade Rocketballz Irons: